rasikabh/rasikabh.github.io/index.md

 [Resume](https://drive.google.com/file/d/1h_ZbhhuRRcVPSLuSCOy5YDEDEkWsC_uR/view?usp=sharing)

 ## Teaching
+#### Co-Instructor for Network Security course at NYU (Online)
+Spring 2020 (Jan 2020 - May 2020)
+Co-instructor for online Network Security course for MS in Cybersecurity Risk and Strategy (for Professionals).
 #### Co-Instructor for Security Analytics course at NYU (CS-GY 9223 / CS-UY 3943)
 Fall 2019 (Sept 2019 - Dec 2019)
 Co-instructor for second iteration of course on security analytics with Prof. Damon McCoy.
 Planned and gave several lectures, oversaw TA, etc.